stackbit-projects/diligent-goat-19bdb/content/pages/index.md

 sections:
   - type: hero_section
     title: 'I''m a writer, a traveler, and a dreamer'
-    subtitle: >-
-      I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.
+    subtitle: 'Reflecting on life, I try to find logic in an illogical world'
     actions:
       - label: Contact Me
         url: /contact